dhhagan/python-hih6130/README.md

 # python-hih6130
-Python Library for connecting to/using the Honeywell HIH6130 relative humidity and temperature sensor.
+Python Library for connecting to/using the Honeywell HIH6130 relative humidity and temperature sensor to the Raspberry Pi.

 ## Dependencies